minleychris/CLIClojure/README.md

   * Create good two-way communication with the underlying OS for scripting

 Currently this project is NOT suitable for production and is still experimental - can this project achieve these aims and is the usecase for this strong enough.
-That said, the roadmap is to have something that is usable in some minor cases very soon.
+That said, the roadmap is to have something that is usable in a restricted set of cases very soon.

 Approach